gabriel-dg/RTW3-W5-Chainlink_Dynamic_NFT/README.md

 ## Open issues & tweaks:

-* // TODO: Create own NFTs
+* // TODO: Create own NFTs array
+* // TODO: Use only "integer" part of Price to avoid triggering upkeepers on every decimal price variation

 ----